 We flew TAP Airlines to Lisbon for $130 and then backpacked by train using the au courant student Eurail Pass—unlimited travel anytime, anywhere, for a flat fee.
 From Portugal we crossed the border into the unheralded Spanish beach town of Vigo, then caught up with hoards of other young world travelers in Madrid, southern France, Florence, Switzerland, Germany, Amsterdam, Paris, and finally, London.

-In Amsterdam, we joined with thousands of other vagabond students at “The Dam,” the city’s central and most iconic public plaza, where everyone partied high on weed or hashish.
+In Amsterdam, we joined thousands of other vagabond students at “The Dam,” the city’s central and most iconic public plaza, where everyone partied high on weed or hashish.
 We ‘scored” a $5 ball of hash—Pakistani Red, we were told—but when we fired up our little pipe…..nothing.
 We’d been ripped off.
 For Chuck, ever mindful of our pursestrings, this would not stand.
 He found a patsy more inexperienced than us, and we unloaded what was left for exactly what we paid.
-Back to beer.
-We were drug free for the rest of the trip.
+Back to beer and wine for the rest of the trip.

 Paris was the crowning achievement of our adventure.

-At the sidewalk tables of legendary Cafe de Flore and Les Deux Magots, we worked The New York Times crossword puzzle, kept up with the Watergate hearings, and handicapped currency exchange rates from a neatly folded International Herald Tribune.
-Chuck insisted we carry four currencies in those pre-euro days: travelers checks denominated in Swiss Francs, German marks, British pounds and U.S. Dollars.
+At the sidewalk tables of legendary Cafe de Flore and Les Deux Magots, we worked The New York Times crossword, kept up with the Watergate hearings, and handicapped currency exchange rates from a neatly folded International Herald Tribune.
+Chuck insisted we carry four currencies in those pre-Euro days: travelers checks denominated in Swiss Francs, German Marks, British Pounds and U.S. Dollars.
 At the time, we got about four francs–or “frogs” as we called them–to the dollar.
 Coffee cost one frog, beer about the same.
 We could eat a full meal for about ten.

 Chuck was a magisterial trip leader and his business sense imprinted sure-handed discipline on our travel.
 But like escargot in garlic butter, he was an acquired taste.
 Chuck could be outrageous, insolent, sullen or giddy from one moment to the next.
 He was intelligent to a fault and infuriatingly haughty at times.
 I found his bad taste and misbehavior viciously amusing.
 But not everyone shared my opinion that, most of the time, it was harmless fun.